Skip to main content

 • Work as a go-between with the health clinician and billing offices

 Medical billing and coding are necessary for almost every health setting.
-In addition to the hospitals, doctors’ offices and outpatient centers previously mentioned, these jobs can be found at long-term care facilities, ambulatory care facilities, insurance companies, pharmaceutical companies, medical manufacturers, behavioral health organizations, governmental healthcare agencies and healthcare-related organizations.
+In addition to hospitals and doctors’ offices, these jobs can be found at outpatient care centers, skilled nursing facilities, administrative services, specialty hospitals, insurance companies, and other healthcare-related organizations, BLS said.

 What Education is Necessary for Medical Billing and Coding?